Tomas-Kaiser/fcc-kubernetes-tutorial/README.md

 ```

 This virtual IP address 10.107.233.194 is to be used to connect to any of the pods inside of this network.
 We can connect to this nginx-deployment inside of the k8s custler.

+Connect to the k8s node and run `curl 10.107.233.194:8080` and you should get an answer from one of the running nodes inside of the deployment.

+- `k delete deployment nginx-deployment` to delete existing deployment
+- `k delete service nginx-deployment` to delete existing deployment